PacLII Home | Databases | WorldLII | Search | Feedback

 (5) In this section:

-Primary school means a school that des classes for year 1 to y to year 8;
+Primary school means a school that provides classes for year 1 to year 8;

 senior secondary school means a school that provides classes for year 11 through to year 13 or year 14 students;